woutdp/DRAMASyntax/README.md

 ```

 If you're in Windows go to C:/program files/sublime text 3/Packages/ folder and download as ZIP.
 Change the .zip extension to .sublime-package.
 This should also do the trick.

-**Package Control:** This package will be added to package control in a couple of weeks/days.
-When you download it through package control you will automatically get the latest updates and patches.

 ## Usage
 After installing, open up a DRAMA file in Sublime and go to View->Syntax and select DRAMA.
 You should now see the text highlighted in color.